 Based on the Ontario Human Rights Code, employers, service providers and unions have an obligation to take steps to eliminate disadvantage, resulting from a rule, practice or physical barrier, to employees, prospective employees or clients (i.e. students) protected under the Code.
 As such, the duty to accommodate applies to accommodating the needs of persons with disabilities.
 At the base of this obligation is the recognition that ‘true equality means respect for people’s different needs’.
 The term accommodation means changing the rule or practice to incorporate alternative arrangements that eliminate discriminatory barriers.
-For more information on the duty to accommodate, please visit http://www.uwo.ca/hr/diversity/accommodate.html or contact Equity and Human Rights Services at email@example.com.
+For more information on the duty to accommodate, please visit the Duty To Accomodate webpage or contact Equity & Human Rights Services at email@example.com.

-The Senate Policy entitled Academic Accommodations for Students with Disabilities is published each academic year in The University of Western Ontario Academic calendar.
-This policy summarizes the process of requesting, granting, and making arrangements for academic accommodation and details the responsibilities of those involved in the process.
+The Western University Policy on Academic Accommodation for Students with Disabilities summarizes the process of requesting, granting, and making arrangements for academic accommodation and details the responsibilities of those involved in the process.
 For more information, please review Western’s Academic Accommodations for Students with Disabilities.

 Yes, students cannot be accommodated in ways that remove essential course and program requirements.